 5. Optimize media

-Here are some knowledge base SEO tips to optimize media for search engines:
+Here are some tips to optimize media for search engines:

-- Compress image file size to a few kilobytes
+- Compress the image file size to a few kilobytes.

-While creating a knowledge base for your business will help prospects and existing customers find instant answers to their queries, you need an effective knowledge base SEO strategy to make it visible online.
+While creating a knowledge base for your business to help prospects and existing customers find instant answers to their queries, you need an effective SEO strategy to make it visible online.

-Not only will implementing these strategies generate traffic and help you reach a wider audience, it will also help you increase customer acquisition and retention rates.
+Not only will implementing these tricks generate traffic, but it will also increase customer acquisition and retention rates.
 Ultimately, knowledge base searches will boost your company’s revenue.

-If you follow the tips we gave you, you’ll get your brand seen in more knowledge base searches.
-However, if the prospect of trying these tips to create a knowledge base on your own seems a little daunting, don’t fret.
+If you follow these tips, you’ll get your brand seen in more knowledge base searches.
+However, if implementing these tips seems a little daunting, don’t fret.

-HelpCrunch offers 24/7 customer service features and knowledge base software that’ll help you stay on top of customer expectations.
+HelpCrunch offers 24/7 knowledge base software, as well as other customer service functionalities that’ll help you stay on top of clients’ expectations.
 Sign up for a free 14-day trial today.